LaST$_{0}$: Latent Spatio-Temporal Chain-of-Thought for Robotic Vision-Language-Action Model: Introduction

 For the training procedure, both the latent reasoning expert and the action expert are initialized from the same pretrained VLM (i.e., Janus-Pro~\cite{chen2025janus}).
 We then perform large-scale pretraining of LaST$_{0}$ on diverse robotic manipulation datasets~\cite{open_x_embodiment_rt_x_2023, khazatsky2024droid, wu2024robomind,hou2025robomind}, ensuring seamless interaction between the two experts within a unified VLA model.
 During downstream training, we jointly optimize the two experts, with the action expert trained under heterogeneous fast-slow operating ratios, enabling the VLA model to adaptively select appropriate execution frequencies during deployment.
-For evaluation, we systematically assess LaST$_{0}$ on 10 simulated tasks and 10 complex real-world tasks spanning tabletop single- and dual-arm, mobile, and dexterous hand manipulation, where it outperforms prior SOTA VLA methods by 8\% in simulation and by 13\%, 14\%, and 14\% across three real-world scenarios, respectively, while achieving a 14× speedup over previous explicit CoT VLA approaches.
+For evaluation, we systematically assess LaST$_{0}$ on LIBERO~\cite{liu2023liberobenchmarkingknowledgetransfer} and 10 tasks in RLBench~\cite{james2020rlbench} simulation benchmarks and 10 complex real-world tasks spanning tabletop single- and dual-arm, mobile, and dexterous hand manipulation.
+LaST$_0$ reach 98.1\% success rate on LIBERO benchmark, which also outperforms prior state-of-the-art VLA methods by 8\% in RLBench and by 13\%, 14\%, and 14\% across three real-world scenarios, respectively, while achieving a 14× speedup over previous explicit CoT VLA approaches.
 In addition, we validate the manipulation capability of LaST$_{0}$ on long-horizon real-world tasks, such as repeatedly scooping eggs from a pan while adapting to dynamic environmental changes. \textbf{Our contributions are summarized as follows:}

 \begin{itemize}[nosep, leftmargin=*]

 \item We propose \textbf{LaST$_{0}$}, a unified VLA model that enables efficient reason-before-act behavior through a \textbf{La}tent \textbf{S}patio-\textbf{T}emporal CoT, performing reasoning in a compact latent space to capture fine-grained physical and robotic dynamics that are difficult to verbalize. \item We design a spatio-temporal latent CoT space, which autoregressively models future semantic, geometric, and proprioceptive information, allowing \textbf{LaST$_{0}$} to reason about physical dynamics in a temporally coherent manner. \item We introduce a dual system VLA architecture, implemented via MoT scheme, that coordinates low-frequency latent reasoning with high-frequency action generation, enabling real-time robotic manipulation.